About me

 As an integrative therapist, I draw on different styles of therapy, including psychodynamic, gestalt, somatic therapy and mindfulness.
 That means you get Sex & Relationship therapy tailored to you.

 I’ve worked for The Awareness Centre and 56 Dean Street.
-I now have my own private practice in London.

 “I found the world to be woefully lacking in safe places.
 So I became one.”

-Finding your voice
+Find your voice

 Before becoming a Sex & Relationship therapist, I was a copywriter for 20+ years.
 Creating connections has always been a passion.